Going Live With Your Express Checkout Integration

 liveand, if you use a certificate, include the API user name, API password, and path to your production API certificate associated with your live account.

 Add PayPal's IP addresses to any list of trusted IP addresses required by your firewall or other network devices.
-For more information, see the Going Live with Your Application.
+For more information, see the Go Live with Your App.